 You hope when you go to the hospital you get better.
 Cindy Manning got worse and worse.
 On Monday, she was with her sister and had an itch on her face, she scratched it and a huge chunk of her skin came off.
 Because she was in so much pain, her sisters ask the doctor to give Cindy more pain medication.
 The doctor tells them that if they give her any more morphine, she might forget to breathe.

 On Tuesday, the doctors operate on Cindy in an effort to save her life.
 The next day, Tuesday, the nurse comes to take her to surgery.
 The process of moving Cindy is so painful.
 She resists and it takes several nurses to hold her down.
-But the doctors tell Cindy’s family that she will be in a virtual coma after the operation because of the amount of painkillers and sedatives they were going to give her.
-This brings relief to the family because she has been suffering so much.
+But the doctors tell Cindy’s family that she will be in a virtual coma after the operation because of a number of painkillers and sedatives they were going to give her.
+This brings some relief to the family because she has been suffering so much.

 Unfortunately, after the operation, Cindy is wide awake and in more pain than ever.
 She has tubes running down her throat and the IV has been placed into her neck because they can no longer find an adequate vein anywhere else on her body.
 Her blood pressure becomes elevated and they take her off any pain medication.